 Once the grounds sink to the bottom, it is coffee time.
 Decant into mug immediately and enjoy.
 To keep from stirring up the grounds at the bottom you can also ladle the coffee into your mugs.

 Things for further consideration

-- Boiling your coffee can be scary.
 Let’s admit it.
-The rules are there for a reason.
+The “coffee brewing rules” are there for a reason.
 There are people, smart people, that are brewing coffee all day and testing things.
 The pretty much uniformly accepted range of optimal brewing water temperature is 200-205 degrees.
-You may want to consider pulling the coffee off of the heat source when it is at about 205 degree fahrenheit.
+You may want to consider pulling the coffee off of the heat source when it is at about 205 degrees Fahrenheit.
 (You do bring a thermometer with you camping right?).
-I let mine go all the way to boil and thought it turned out pretty good.
+I let mine go all the way to boil and think it turns out pretty good.

-- Camping, fires and coffee just fit together.
+Camping, fires and coffee just fit together.
 Nothing scratches my itch for wanderlust quite the same as cowboy coffee.
-The very name of it conjures up images of a warm and smokey fire on a foggy morning with a blackened aluminum kettle of coffee warming.
-If you loved this brewing method while you were out camping be realistic; you might not be that impressed with it at your house, outside of it’s native environment.
+The very name of it conjures up images of a warm and smokey fire on a foggy morning… a blackened kettle of coffee warming on the fire.

-There are other ways of brewing coffee when camping.
-With the existence of such devices as the Aeropress, the Snow Peak folding coffee drip and the Sili-Dripper, some people might choose to discard this method and let it fade into an era of the past.
-I personally was surprised with how much I enjoyed the coffee this method produced.
+There are other ways of brewing coffee outside when camping.
+I’ve used the Aeropress and various pour-over drippers pretty consistently while on bicycle tours.
+Some people might choose to discard this method and let it fade into an era of the past.
+This would do a disservice to cowboy coffee.
+I’m always surprised with how much I enjoy the entire cowboy coffee experience.

-Remember: If you have a pot to boil water, some ground coffee and a heat source, you are only a few minutes away from enjoying a manual brew.
+If you have a pot of water, some ground coffee and a heat source, you are only a few minutes away from enjoying a manual brew.
 You don’t need filters, press pots or even electricity.
-It helps to have a few extra tricks in your back pocket.
+Give it a try and let me know what tips and tricks you would share.
+Thanks!